flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 ## Publishing packages {#publish}

-Once you have implemented a package, you can publish it on the [pub.dev][] site, so that other developers can easily use it.
+Once you have implemented a package, you can publish it on [pub.dev][], so that other developers can easily use it.

 Prior to publishing, make sure to review the `pubspec.yaml`, `README.md`, and `CHANGELOG.md` files to make sure their content is complete and correct.
 Also, to improve the quality and usability of your package, consider including the items below.